zerefwayne/mifflin/README.md

+# Mifflin

-# Mifflin is a friendly linux system manager
+Mifflin is a friendly linux system manager

 ### Available Commands